Nationwide smoking ban order (Philippines): Provisions

 Public conveyances include buses and jeepneys, taxicabs, tricycles and other public utility vehicles, rail transit, airplanes and ships.
 The order also prohibits smoking in all outdoor spaces where people gather such as parks, playgrounds, sidewalks, waiting areas, open-air markets and resorts.

 The order also covers existing bans on the sale, distribution and purchase of tobacco products to and from minors, or persons below 18 years old, as well as the restrictions on cigarette advertisements and promotions under the Tobacco Regulation Act.
 It also instructs all local government units to form a "Smoke Free Task Force" to help enforce its provisions.

+In July 2019, the Department of the Interior and Local Government (DILG) issued Memorandum Circular 2019-98 as part of its efforts to sustain implementation of Executive Order No. 26 and encourage local governments to comply with smoke-free policies.

 Penalties

 The order imposes fines of up to for violation of the smoking ban in public places as prescribed in section 32 of the Tobacco Regulation Act.
 Enforcement can be performed by members of the Philippine National Police and the local task forces of each city and municipality.